YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 * Skill:
   * Each time Suzuya's Main Gun lands 8 hits (not consecutively, each shell counts as 1 hit), gain 1 stack of +5% Firepower and +25% Reload up to a maximum of 3 stacks; upon gaining max stacks, her barrage improves (gains two lines of 4 AP shots in a tight cone).
   * Take -20% AP damage.
-  * Can take a CL gun, but shouldn't.
+  * Can take a CL gun, but shouldn't UNLESS it's the Seattle Gun.

 * Desc:
 >CAs aren't known for their barrages, but Suzuya isn't going to let that get her down.